sahilverse/NepDai/packages/cli/README.md

 ## About NepDai

-NepDai is a programming language that uses Nepali keywords, making programming more accessible to Nepali speakers.
+NepDai is a fun Nepali programming language inspired by Bhailang and adds a unique Nepali twist to the playful coding experience.
 The language combines familiar programming concepts with Nepali terminology, creating a unique and culturally relevant coding experience.

 **"Namaste Dai"** - Every NepDai program begins with this traditional Nepali greeting!